4pplet/waffling80/README.md

 The project is split into four different PCB designs.
 Two MX-versions with different spacebar rotation, one ALPS-versions with north facing spacebar rotation (MX-style PCB mount stabs) and one HiTek-version.
 This may be changed.

 ***NOTE: This project is still mostly untested.
-The MX - North PCB design is tested and verified, but compatibility with different TKL projects is still to be tested.
+The revision A1 MX - North PCB design is tested and verified, but compatibility with different TKL projects is still to be tested.
 HiTek switch footprints are still untested.***

 The distance between plate and PCB for a Hi-Tek board is 0.6mm bigger than a normal MX/Alps PCB.
 For this reason, I've added a small "USB Spacer PCB" to the NMB release that can be used if needed.
 If used, break away the normal USB-port and solder the USB Spacer PCB with no extra spacer.